brisa-build/brisa/docs/02-building-your-application/01-routing/08-internationalization.md

 - `defaultLocale` contains the configured default locale.
 - `pages` contains the configured pages.
 - `t` function to consume translations.
-- `overrideMessages` function to override messages at request level
+- `overrideMessages` function to override messages at session level

 Example in a page: